HELP

 1. Header actions.
 Edit (rename, change type), Archive (hide from default list), Customer (jump to the customer detail).

 2. Overview tab.
-Active tab — the financial roll-up sits here.
+Active tab, with the financial roll-up below it.

 3. Tab bar.
 Thirteen tabs total, listed in detail below.
 Counts (the small numbers next to Jobs, Invoices, RFIs, etc.) reflect open items.